hemantgautam/PythonProjects/Django/Social Blog/readme.txt

 Note:
+ - I am using bootstrap CDN directly in blog/templates/blog/base.html, So this file works with running internet else download these file locally and change the path accordingly.
  - Two apps are created in this project "blog" and "users"
  - Add SMTP details in settings.py file(at bottom) to make forgot password functionality works.
  - Run "python manage.py migrate" command after project setup to make the model changes in your DB.